Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Binary Classification Results

+\paragraph{Experiment 3: Hybrid Generator with Classical Discriminator} When the generator is augmented with a quantum block, but the discriminator remains classical, the discriminator’s loss shows a brief early rise before gradually settling to a low but nonzero range.
+Compared with Experiment 1, this indicates a short initial re-balancing phase in the adversarial interaction, after which the training dynamics become comparatively stable.
+The relatively narrow standard deviation bands indicate stable training behavior across runs, while the absence of the stronger fluctuations seen in Experiment 2 indicates that placing the quantum block in the generator yields smoother training than placing it only in the discriminator.

 \paragraph{Experiment 4: Hybrid Generator with Hybrid Discriminator} In the fully hybrid model, both networks incorporate quantum blocks.
-The discriminator's loss drops rapidly in the early epochs, mirroring some patterns seen in Experiment 2, but fluctuates less dramatically.
-The generator's loss initially spikes (similarly to Experiment 2) and then settles in a moderately high range, indicating sustained adversarial tension.
-The overall pattern suggests that both networks are leveraging quantum features, leading to a more intense, yet relatively balanced, interplay where neither side dominates conclusively.
+The discriminator's loss drops rapidly in the early epochs, mirroring some patterns seen in Experiment 2, but stabilizes with moderate fluctuations across training.
+The generator's loss rises rapidly in the early stage, with noticeable volatility, before settling into a moderately high range, indicating sustained adversarial tension.
+Compared to Experiment 2, the standard deviation region is somewhat narrower during later epochs, indicating more stable behavior across runs.
+The overall pattern suggests that both networks are leveraging quantum features, leading to a more sustained yet intense adversarial interaction, although the discriminator remains the stronger side for much of training.

-Taken as a whole, these loss plots underscore how the introduction of quantum blocks into the discriminator typically imposes a tougher learning environment for the generator, as evidenced by higher or more volatile generator losses.
-Conversely, a quantum-enabled generator appears to produce samples that challenge a classical discriminator more consistently, though without the steep oscillations seen when the discriminator itself is quantum-augmented.
-Ultimately, the fully hybrid model (Experiment 4) combines these dynamics, offering a more competitive and sustained adversarial interaction.
+Taken as a whole, these loss plots suggest that VQC placement meaningfully affects training behavior.
+Experiment 2, where the quantum block is introduced only in the discriminator, shows the greatest variability and the widest standard deviation bands, indicating less consistent dynamics across runs.
+By contrast, Experiments 1 and 3 remain comparatively tighter, while Experiment 4 appears more controlled than Experiment 2 in later epochs, despite some early volatility.
+These patterns suggest that placing quantum components in both networks may support a more sustained adversarial interaction than using a quantum discriminator alone.
+While these loss trends are informative about training stability, their implications for generative quality are interpreted together with the quantitative metrics and qualitative results presented in the following subsections.